Rockets of Today

 They’ve also made noise about working with “green” propellants.
 Maybe that’s for their topper, which appears to be a flat little orbit-trimming kick stage.

 So how did they do it?
 Apparently for the initial flight, they did not use their own engines.
 Instead they built a booster using three YF-102 engines bought from the big aerospace contractor that also makes the larger YF-100 used in the new generation of Long March rockets.
-No idea yet whether they consider this a short term workaround or a lasting shift in strategy.
-Those YF-102 engines are now openly available to any buyer, apparently, and they plan to soon offer a methane engine as well.
+This was just a stopgap while they worked on their own new engine.
+Those YF-102 engines are now openly available to any buyer, apparently, and the sellers plan to soon offer a methane engine as well.